gatein/gatein-portal/packaging/jboss-as5/README.txt

 Then go to packaging/jboss-as5 to perform packaging.

-There are three profiles that cover dependency download (-Pdownload), packaging as exploded (-Ppackage), and bundling as a zip (-Pbundle).
+There are three profiles that cover dependency download (-Pdownload), packaging as exploded (-Pdefault), and bundling as a zip (-Pbundle).

-For main build use either 'download' or 'package' profile, but not both, as 'download' also includes 'package' functionality.
+For main build use either 'download' or 'default' profile, but not both, as 'download' also includes 'default' functionality.

-Profile 'package' is the one active by default.
-When activating any other profile, the 'package' profile is automatically turned off, so it may have to be explicitly activated again if packaging is required (i.e. -Ppackage,bundle).
+Profile 'default' is the one active by default.
+When activating any other profile, the 'default' profile is automatically turned off, so it may have to be explicitly activated again if packaging is required (i.e. -Pdefault,bundle).

 There are two system properties that control where the root directory for JBoss AS servers is located, and what specific JBoss AS directory to use.